 5) Source VM storage type was SATA and target was IDE.
 It failed for me.

 6) My Laptop host processor is not having VT.
 So, when source VM is enabled with VT and Nested paging live migration failed because of VMs processor mismatch.
 I disabled VT and Nested paging in source VM

-It’s amazing, a 80MB piece of software does the live migration between different hosts very nicely without any down time.
+It’s amazing, an 80MB piece of software does the live migration between different hosts very nicely without any downtime.

-Have you tried this in production environment?
+Have you tried this in a production environment?
 Or after this post at home?
-Share with us the problems you faced and how fixed them.
+Share the problems you faced and how fixed them.
 Also, don’t miss to drop a comment if this post useful for you in VirtualBox teleportation.